tradecloud/tradecloud-docs-api-v2/checklist.md

 When starting to build and integration with the Tradecloud One API, make sure to check the following:

 - [ ] **Use [Basic](api/standards.md#basic-http-authentication) or [JWT](api/standards.md#jwt) authentication?**
+  Your integration must either use Basic Authentication or authentication based on a JWT token:
   {% page-ref page="security/authentication.md" %}
 - [ ] **Use [JSON](api/standards.md#json) or [XML](api/standards.md#xml)?**
   By default, Tradecloud works with JSON but some API endpoints also work with XML and more will be added on request.
   XML documentation will be added soon.
 Please let [support](support.md) know when you are interested in using XML.
 - [ ] **Use _Webhooks_ or _polling_?**
+  Depending on the capabilities of your integration, you may choose for using Webhooks or Polling:
   {% page-ref page="api/webhook-vs-polling.md" %}
 - [ ] **If using Webhooks, use _Basic_ or _Bearer Token_ authentication?**
   In the Tradecloud One webportal, you can configure your webhooks to use either Basic Authentication or a Bearer Token.